Rooting Powder

 Hormone rooting powder is usually available in garden centers.

-Bontone rooting powder, shown here, promotes development of roots from cuttings.
+I highly recommend Bonide Bontone Rooting Powder, which promotes development of roots from cuttings.
 It is ideal for soft cuttings (plants with soft, fleshy stems), which includes most house plants.

 How to Use Rooting Powder